5 Exercises for Sleeve-Bursting Biceps

 4: DB Hammer Curls

-A relatively simple procedure; hold the dumbbell like you are holding a hammer, and curl the weight.
+A relatively simple personal training procedure; hold the dumbbell like you are holding a hammer, and curl the weight.

 If, like me, you aren’t into your DIY, then think of the grip position that you would be in if your palms faced towards each other.